re-mote-sensing/re-mote/RyanTyrrell19/Notes/Turtle_Trackers_Breakdown.md

 4. With everything set in stone, calculations can be made, and parameters altered to optimize transmission and power consumption
 3. Design a waterproof casing that encompasses the Tracker while maintaining a small and streamline shape

+5. Alter/fine tune the Encosure
+6. Iron out any other bugs in the code
+7. Run tests to verfy all aspects of the code work (especially LoRa)
+8. Write up a report describing all aspects of the Trackers, including specs (lifespan, range, etc.)

 # Hardware Breakdown
 ## GPS